AmbitionlessFr1end/h-manga-downloader/README.md

   ```bash
     $ python hnovel.py link
   ```
-  link is the url of a h manga/doujin from the sites
+  link is the url of a h manga/doujin from the sites <br>

+  The files will be downloaded to the folder the script is in.
+For example nhentai files will be downloaded to location/hnovels/Nhentai/, hentai2read to location/novels/Hentai2Read/ etc.